 The smartwatch push takes Google into direct competition with Apple in the nascent market for “wearable technology” and the search company also wants to take on its rival on car dashboards.
 Apple launched its CarPlay system with Ferrari and Volvo this year as it sought to expand its iOS software beyond the smartphone, and Google has followed suit with new Android software that 25 car brands have signed up to use.
 Google said that the first cars using Android Auto would hit the road this year.

 Google launched its latest attempt to crack the television market with Android TV.
 The system, which will allow users to search for films, TV shows or actors by talking to the TV set, will replace its unsuccessful Google TV platform that was launched in 2010.
+The feature of voice activation with a button click on the remote could also be available for many of these smart TVs.
+Many brands of smart TVs, as can be seen on this website, have a universal remote that can be used for multiple devices, as well as voice features in some.
+Google, as always, aims to beat all current brands and stand at the top of the market.
 The new system will be built into smart TVs from Sony and Sharp but not Samsung, a key partner of Google in smartphones and its previous TV efforts, because the South Korean company has a competing product.

 Analysts said that Google’s plan to adapt Android for other devices, such as TVs and watches, was ambitious.
 “Some are crowded and chaotic markets, but we predict Android Wear will rapidly become the de facto standard for wearables with screens,” CCS Insight, the research company, said.